Sofia-Morgado/The-Maze/README.md

 # Description

-Game that finds the shortest path in a 2D maze between two places using the Breadth-First Search (BFS) algorithm
+Program that finds the shortest path in a 2D maze between two places using the Breadth-First Search (BFS) algorithm.